Max-Sum/csi-rclone/README.md

 ## Installing CSI driver to kubernetes cluster w/ dynamic provisioner
 TLDR: Edit `deploy/kubernetes/dynamic-provisioner/csi-rclone-secret.yaml`.
 Then run` kubectl apply -f deploy/kubernetes/dynamic-provisioner`.

+Noted that if you install dynamic provisioner.
+The volumes mapping to PVs are OWNED by the provisioner.
+When PV get deleted, the volume will be purged.
+If you want to protect the volume, make backups and set reclaimPolicy to retain in `deploy/kubernetes/dynamic-provisioner/csi-rclone-storageclass.yaml`.

 1. Set up storage backend.
 You can use [Minio](https://min.io/), Amazon S3 compatible cloud storage service. i.e.